+LRHA may establish selection criteria or preferences for occupancy of particular PBV developments or units.
 LRHA will provide a selection preference when required by the regulation (e.g., eligible in-place families, elderly families or units with supportive services, or mobility impaired persons for accessible units).